Antebellum (film)

 Antebellum was released in the United States through premium video on demand on September 18, 2020, and theatrically in several other countries.
-The film received mixed reviews from critics, who criticized the screenplay and felt that the film failed to live up to its full potential.
+The film received mixed reviews from critics, who criticized the depiction of on screen violence.

 Plot

 In a Louisiana slave plantation run by Confederate soldiers, slaves are treated harshly and not allowed to speak unless spoken to.
 Those who attempt to escape are killed and their bodies burned in a crematorium.
-After a failed escape attempt, a black man named Eli watches as his wife is murdered and her body placed in the crematorium.
-A woman who had been assisting them is later brutally beaten and branded by the general until she submits to being called Eden.
+After a failed escape attempt, a black man named Eli watches as his wife is murdered and her body is placed in the crematorium.
+A woman who had been assisting them is brutally beaten and branded by the general until she submits to being called Eden.

 A group of new slaves is brought to the plantation.
-Among them is a pregnant woman whom the general's daughter Elizabeth names Julia and places in the care of Eden.
+Among them is a pregnant woman whom the general's daughter, Elizabeth, names Julia and places in the care of Eden.
 Julia asks Eden to plan an escape while Eden urges her to keep her head down.
-That evening during a dinner where Julia and Eden are forced to wait on soldiers in the army, a shy Confederate soldier named Daniel is attracted to Julia and arranges to go to her cabin later.
-When Julia tries to play on his kindness and asks him to help her, he gets angry and tells her that he is still a Confederate.
-He beats her for speaking when not spoken to, causing her to miscarry.
+That evening, during a dinner where Julia and Eden are forced to wait on soldiers in the army, a shy Confederate soldier named Daniel is attracted to Julia and arranges to go to her cabin later.
+When Julia tries to play on his kindness and asks him to help her, he beats her for speaking when not spoken to, causing her to miscarry.

 After being raped by the general in her cabin, Eden hears a ringing cell phone.
-In the modern era, a cell phone rings, awakening Eden, who is a renowned sociologist named Dr. Veronica Henley.
-She is preparing to take a trip to speak and promote her book, which is particularly hard for her because she has to leave her husband Nick and her daughter Kennedi.
-She has a bizarre online meeting with Elizabeth which leaves her uncomfortable, but she dismisses her feelings and cuts the meeting short.
+In the modern era, a cell phone rings, awakening Eden, a renowned sociologist named Dr. Veronica Henley.
+She is preparing to take a trip to speak and promote her book, which is difficult because she has to leave her husband Nick and her daughter Kennedi.
+She has a bizarre online meeting with Elizabeth, leaving her uncomfortable, but she dismisses her feelings and cuts the meeting short.

-While in Louisiana on her book tour, she meets acquaintances Dawn and Sarah and agrees to go to dinner with them at a local restaurant.
+While in Louisiana on her book tour, she meets acquaintances Dawn and Sarah and agrees to dine with them at a local restaurant.
 In the meantime, Elizabeth sneaks into her hotel room and steals her lipstick.
-Intending to go back home early in the morning, Veronica leaves the restaurant in what she believes is her Uber ride but is a car driven by Elizabeth.
-Elizabeth's husband Jasper knocks Veronica out.
+Intending to return home early in the morning, Veronica leaves the restaurant in what she believes is her Uber ride, but it is a car driven by Elizabeth.
+Elizabeth's husband, Jasper, knocks Veronica unconscious.